Tender wagging care

 One of the body's largest organs, the liver has many functions.
 These include filtering harmful substances from the blood; producing bile, which helps digest fats from food; and storing glycogen (a form of sugar), which the body uses for energy.

 Cancers arise when cells begin growing uncontrollably and become abnormal.
 A primary liver cancer is one that starts in the liver, even if it later spreads to other parts of the body.
-A cancer that began elsewhere and later spread to the liver is called secondary liver cancer.
+A cancer that began elsewhere and later spreads to the liver is called secondary liver cancer.
 Hepatoblastoma is a primary liver cancer.

 Awards & recognition